Liuhao-bupt/my-leetcode/README.md

 # my-leetcode
-#record the problem solved by myself in leetcode no matter right or wrong
+#record the problems solved by myself in leetcode no matter right or wrong